recallthis/githubtesting/README.md

 T@nsh Pa Pb Ra Rb ==> AB
 ```

 David Janssen created an "around-next-single" button to solve the around-next issue.
-I attempted to use that logic for layers but it was unsucessful as the layer-next behaviour was unchanged.
+I attempted to use that logic for layer-next-single but it was unsucessful as the behaviour was unchanged.

 ```
 layerNextSingle :: LayerTag -> Button